-The Fund is not considered to be a mutual fund under the securities legislation of the provinces and territories of Canada.
-Consequently, the Fund is not subject to the various policies and regulations that apply to conventional mutual funds under such legislation, including National Instrument 81-102 - Mutual Funds.
-However, the Fund is subject to certain other requirements and restrictions contained in securities legislation, including National Instrument 81-106 - Investment Fund Continuous Disclosure, which governs the continuous disclosure obligations of investment funds.
+The Fund is a non-redeemable investment fund and is not considered to be a mutual fund under the securities legislation of the provinces and territories of Canada.
+While the Fund is subject to National Instrument 81-102 - Investment Funds ("NI 81-102"), it is not subject to all of the investment restrictions and operating policies that apply to mutual funds under such legislation.
 The Fund is managed in accordance with such applicable requirements and restrictions and the Investment Restrictions set out in the Declaration of Trust.

-The Units are qualified investments under the Income Tax Act for trusts governed by registered retirement savings plans, registered retirement income funds, registered disability savings plans, deferred profit sharing plans, tax-free savings accounts and registered education savings plans.
-During 2012, the Fund did not deviate from the rules under the Income Tax Act that apply to the status of the Units qualifying for inclusion in such plans.
+The Units are qualified investments under the Income Tax Act for trusts governed by registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered disability savings plans, tax-free savings accounts and registered education savings plans.
+During 2019, the Fund did not deviate from the rules under the Income Tax Act that apply to the status of the Units qualifying for inclusion in such plans.

-The Units will generally not be a "prohibited investment" for trusts governed by a tax-free savings account, registered retirement savings plan or registered retirement income fund unless the holder of the tax-free savings account or the annuitant under the registered retirement savings plan or registered retirement income fund, as applicable, (i) does not deal at arm's length with the Fund for purposes of the Income Tax Act, (ii) has a "significant interest" as defined in the Income Tax Act in the Fund, or (iii) has a "significant interest" as defined in the Income Tax Act.
-Generally, a holder or annuitant, as the case may be, will not have a significant interest in the Fund unless the holder or annuitant, as the case may be, owns interests as a beneficiary under the Fund that have a fair market value of 10% or more of the fair market value of the interests of all beneficiaries under the Fund, either alone or together with persons and partnerships with which the holder or annuitant, as the case may be, does not deal at arm's length.
-Proposed amendments to the Income Tax Act released on December 21, 2012 (the "December 2012 Proposals") propose to delete the condition in (iii) above.
-In addition, pursuant to the December 2012 Proposals, the Units will generally not be a "prohibited investment" if the Units are

-"excluded property" as defined in the December 2012 Proposals for trusts governed by a tax-free savings account, registered retirement savings plan or registered retirement income fund.
+The Units will generally not be a "prohibited investment" for trusts governed by a tax-free savings account, registered retirement savings plan, registered disability savings plan, registered education savings plan or registered retirement income fund unless the holder of a tax-free savings account or registered disability savings plan, the subscriber of a registered education savings plan, or the annuitant under a registered retirement savings plan or registered retirement income fund, as applicable, (i) does not deal at arm's length with the Fund for purposes of the Income Tax Act or (ii) has a "significant interest" as defined in the Income Tax Act in the Fund.
+Generally, a holder, subscriber, or annuitant, as the case may be, will not have a significant interest in the Fund unless the holder, subscriber, or annuitant, as the case may be, owns interests as a beneficiary under the Fund that have a fair market value of 10% or more of the fair market value of the interests of all beneficiaries under the Fund, either alone or together with persons and partnerships with which the holder, subscriber, or annuitant, as the case may be, does not deal at arm's length.
+In addition, the Units will generally not be a "prohibited investment" if the Units are "excluded property" as defined in the Income Tax Act for trusts governed by a tax-free savings account, registered retirement savings plan, registered disability savings plan, registered education savings plan, or registered retirement income fund.

-Holders or annuitants should consult their own tax advisors with respect to whether Units would be prohibited investments, including with respect to whether the Units would be "excluded property" as defined in the December 2012 Proposals.
+Holders, subscribers, or annuitants should consult their own tax advisors with respect to whether Units would be prohibited investments, including with respect to whether the Units would be "excluded property".